LucasHillebrand/lutrisview/README.md

 Use an editor that is `.editorconfig` aware.

-Run `black` on python file before commit.
+Run `ruff format` on python file before commit.

 ### Help needed